Purpose and Scope

 - The CARE Team directly serves all WVU students of concern, including graduate and professional students, and the WVU community indirectly by way of consultation, training, and management of student concerns.

 - The CARE Team, however, is not an immediate crisis response team.
-Thus, any immediate concerns should be addressed to relevant emergency service, e.g. 911, University Police Department, Carruth Center for Psychological and Psychiatric Services, Title IX hotline.
+Thus, any immediate concerns should be addressed to relevant emergency service, e.g. 911, University Police Department, Carruth Center for Counseling and Psychological Services, Title IX hotline.

 - The CARE Team is an administrative and consultative body that works collaboratively with on- and off- campus units to resolve student concerns.
 Activation of the CARE Team for a student concern does not absolve units from their functional duties.

-- CARE is not a disciplinary body; however, the Team may engage and/or assist other units including the Office of Student Conduct, University and other police agencies, and/or academic departments.
+- CARE is not a disciplinary body; however, the Team may engage and/or assist other units including the Office of Student Rights and Responsibilities, University and other police agencies, and/or academic departments.

 CARE Membership.
 The Chair of the CARE Team will be from the Campus and